vidanov/lambda-nodejs-lightsail-backup/README.md

  https://raw.githubusercontent.com/vidanov/lambda-nodejs-lightsail-backup/master/index.js
  Change the name of the ***instanceName*** in the function and set up the frequency of the backups.

-  const instanceName ="LAMP_Stack-2GB-Frankfurt-1" // Put your instance name here http://take.ms/dChbs
+  const instanceName ="LAMP_Stack-2GB-Frankfurt-1" // Replace with your instance name, get it at your Lightsail console s. http://take.ms/dChbs
         const backupDaysMax = 7; // keep at least 7 daily backups
         const backupWeeksMax = 4; // keep at least 4  weekly  backups
         const backupMonthsMax = 3; // keep at least 3  monthly  backups